 3. SALT POND BEACH PARK

-This is probably my favorite kid-friendly beach on Kauai.
+This is probably one of my favorite kid-friendly beaches on Kauai.
 Salt Pond Beach Park is located in Hanapepe on Kauai’s South Shore.

 There’s an underwater reef, so the water is really calm for little ones to play in.

-And they have a tidepool where kids can see colorful reef fish, moray eels, starfish, sea cucumbers and more.
+And they have a tidepool where kids can see colorful reef fish, moray eels, starfish, sea cucumbers, and more, making it the perfect Kauai things to do with toddlers.

 4. HANALEI BEACH